Lasso vs. Sword

 Well, sort of, maybe.

-The superhero genre tends to see empowerment in terms of the ability to hit someone really hard, but that’s because the superhero genre is kind of bone-headed – and more than a little obsessed with masculinity#.
+The superhero genre tends to see empowerment in terms of the ability to hit someone really hard, but that’s because the superhero genre is kind of bone-headed (and more than a little obsessed with masculinity#).
 If your ideal of awesomeness is a giant musclebound behemoth hitting another giant musclebound behemoth through a building#, then, sure, women should get a chance to hit folks through buildings too#.
-However, at some point it might be worth questioning whether the size of your testosterone is really the best measure of heroism.
+But at some point it might be worth questioning whether the size of your testosterone is really the best measure of heroism.

-The discomfort, or disconnect, between women and implements of violence could, then, be used not to present women as weak and worthless, but to question the coolness or inevitability of violence itself.
+The discomfort, or disconnect, between women and implements of violence could then be used not as a way to present women as weak (and therefore worthless), but to question the coolness (i.e. inevitability) of violence itself.
 And some creators have in fact used it in just that way.
-In Twilight, after Bella transforms into a vampire, she gains the superability to prevent other superpowered vampire attacks.
-She deploys her talent not to win a war with evil vampires, but to prevent that war from occurring; she’s a super-vampire pacifist.

 D.M.
-Higgins also charted the use of Wonder Woman’s lasso on covers over the years, and discovered that it’s stayed fairly steady:
+Higgins also charted the use of Wonder Woman’s lasso — that tangible challenge to the idea that superness had to equal violence — on covers over the years, and discovered that it’s stayed fairly steady:

-That lasso is still around; Wonder Woman can and does pick it up on occasion.
+Despite our endless infatuation with swords and guns, that lasso is still around; Wonder Woman can, and does, pick it up on occasion.